-2 Mechanics of Acquisition of Rights
+Mechanics of Acquisition of Rights 3

-2.1 What rights are required to conduct reconnaissance?
+3.1 What rights are required to conduct reconnaissance?

-There is no specific title to carry out isolated reconnaissance activities (please see our comments in question 2.2 below).
+There is no specific title to carry out isolated reconnaissance activities (please see our comments in question 3.2 below).

-However, under the Mining Code, private entities may carry out geological mineral investigations and produce geological information under a public-private partnership structure and under the methodological supervision of the Public Geological-Mineral Services, provided that (i) such public-private partnership is duly justified (since, as a rule, the Government is the entity responsible for this activity), and (ii) a proper authorisation is obtained from the MMRP.
+However, under the Mining Code, private entities may carry out geological mineral investigations and produce geological information under a public-private partnership structure and under the methodological supervision of the Public Geological-Mineral Services, provided that: (i) such public-private partnership is duly justified (since, as a rule, the Government is the entity responsible for this activity); and (ii) a proper authorisation is obtained from the MMRP.

-2.2 What rights are required to conduct exploration?
+3.2 What rights are required to conduct exploration?

 As a rule, to carry out exploration activities, the investor is required to negotiate and enter into a mineral investment contract ("MIC") with the MMRP and/or a national concessionaire.
-However, for exploration and mining of mineral resources used in civil construction and public works, a mineral permit suffices.
+However, with regard to the exploration of mineral resources used in civil construction and public works, a mineral permit suffices.
 In respect of artisanal activities, only a mineral ticket is required.